 - Did the client and the harasser have a prior relationship?

 Unlike criminal attorneys, sexual harassment attorneys should not make a claim on behalf of an alleged sexual harassment victim unless they believe the claim is true.

-This old-school attorney believes that he has an obligation not only to his client but also to the defendant, the defendant’s attorneys and to the court not to make a false claim and ruin the reputation of an innocent person.
+This old-school employment law attorney believes that he has an obligation not only to his client but also to the defendant, the defendant’s attorneys and to the court not to make a false claim and ruin the reputation of an innocent person.
 As a result, when this attorney represents a sexual harassment victim, the defendant’s lawyer and the court are generally sympathetic and are receptive to an early substantial settlement.